-Here we explain the difference between x-ray radiation and radioactivity and provide some of the evidence to show the level of x-ray radiation used in our inspection procedures is not harmful to food and other products.
+Below we explain the difference between x-ray radiation and radioactivity and provide some of the evidence to prove that the level of x-ray radiation in our inspection procedures is not harmful to food and other products.

 X-ray inspection systems should not be associated with radioactive materials such as uranium.
 Radioactive materials are physical sources of radiation.
 They emit radiation in the form of alpha particles, beta particles, and gamma rays– and they do it continuously, which is why they cannot be switched off.
 The only way to contain radiation from a radioactive material is to encase it in a substance that absorbs radiation.